makasareprerna/Restaurant_Puzzle/README.md

 # Restaurant_Puzzle

-This repository contains the solution to Jurgensville Restaurant Puzzle in C#.
+This repository contains the solution to Jurgensville Restaurant Puzzle in C# in the **master branch**.

 Below is the problem statement: